The 7 Steps to build a great Talent Management Process ANZ

 By Ankur Goel

 Constantly changing work and workplaces have pushed companies to remain flexible, focus on employee collaboration, and seek to impart continuous learning and development opportunities.
 Now more than ever, talent management strategies need to be flexible and agile, not just for managing the talent lifecycle, but also for providing instant insight to unlock the power of their workforce.

-Talent management is an organization’s commitment to recruit, mentor, retain, and engage to build a future-ready workforce.
+Talent management is an organisation’s commitment to recruit, mentor, retain, and engage to build a future-ready workforce.
 It comprises all of the work processes and systems that are associated with retaining and developing a superior workforce.
-Talent management can assist you to create a motivated, engaged, and skilled workforce aligned to your organizational goals.
-Besides, it also helps in reducing employee turnover that can save hiring costs significantly.
+Talent management can assist you to create a motivated, engaged, and skilled workforce aligned to your organisational goals.
+As well as this, it also helps in reducing employee turnover that can save hiring costs significantly.

 The Global Race for Talent

 Innovative leaders understand the importance of strategic hiring and deployment of top talent to ensure continuity and manage risk.
 Consequently, top candidates have more options than ever, making employee experience an essential part of the recruitment process.
 The results from a 2020 Deloitte Survey mirror this opinion.
 In the survey, more than four in ten executives rated competing for talent globally as one of their most pressing talent concerns.
 63% of the respondents also reported being highly concerned about employee retention in the next 12 months.

 Faced with these statistics, it’s only natural for HR leaders to shift their focus towards creating a seamless employee experience, starting from strategic hiring to pain-free onboarding and thoughtful development opportunities for retention.
 In other words, a new talent management process is the need of the hour, and advanced technologies like artificial intelligence (AI) can significantly augment efforts in this regard.